-Your local grocery store may have a recycling program for plastic bags to help keep single-use bags out of the landfill.
-Clothing, electronics, batteries, and some other items have specialized recycling companies that work with them.
+Your local grocery store may have a recycling program for plastic bags to help keep single-use bags out of landfills.
+Clothing, electronics, metal bottle caps, batteries, and some other items have specialized recycling companies that work with them.

-Tiny parts can get stuck in recycling machinery, this could cause damage.
+Do not recycle anything smaller than a credit card.
+Tiny parts can get stuck in recycling machinery, which could cause damage.
 It could also cause injury to the workers.
-Do not recycle anything smaller than a credit card.

 We find resin codes on different types of plastic waste products; they tell you what kind of plastic the product is made from.
 Numbers 1,2 and 5 are easily recycled and belong in your recycling container, while the rest are either difficult or impossible to recycle.

-Curbside plastic recyclables include water bottles, shampoo containers and bottle caps.
+Curbside plastic recyclables include water bottles, shampoo containers, and bottle caps.
 Coffee cups, squeeze bottles, styrofoam plates, and plastic straws belong in the trash bin as they are unrecyclable.
 You also can't recycle plastic bags and films due to their lightweight.

 Broken glass, window glass, drinking glass, and mirrors do not belong in the recycle bin and can constitute household hazardous waste.
 That is because these items have a melting point higher than regular glass.
-Your glass jars and bottles, however, can be recycled from home.
+However, your glass jars and bottles can be recycled curbside from home.

 Wet paper can ruin the whole content of the bin as it will decay rapidly and contaminate the rest.
-It will cause discoloration and mold growth, making it difficult or impossible to recycle.
+It will cause discoloration and mold growth, making recycling difficult or impossible.

 Do not shred your paper before recycling.
-Paper mills do not favor shredded paper because it has shorter fibers and this lessens its value.
-Also, sorting out shredded paper is quite an arduous task, it is also time-consuming.
-To recycle shredded paper you will have to search for paper mills that specialize in recycling it.
+Paper mills do not favor shredded paper because it has shorter fibers, which makes it harder to turn into recycled paper.
+Also, sorting out shredded paper is quite an arduous and time-consuming task.
+To recycle shredded paper, you will have to search for paper mills specializing in recycling it.

-The strong dyes used to give brightly colored paper their unique feature presents a recycling problem.
+The strong dyes that give brightly colored paper their unique feature present a recycling problem.
 They cannot mix the colored paper in the slurry because the dye will seep into the mixture and ruin the mixture.

 Recycling is an important tool in managing waste and conserving resources.
 It can be fun and fulfilling when you do it right.
-With these tips to recycle effectively, you can recycle easier and correctly.
+With these tips to recycle effectively, you can recycle more easily and correctly.

 Institute of Scrap Recycling Industries.
 The economic impact of the scrap recycling industry in the United States